TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/FeatureToggles.rst

 ========================

 ..  versionadded:: 13.2
-    A new condition-based Fluid ViewHelper which allows integrators to check for feature flags from within Fluid templates.
+    A new condition-based Fluid ViewHelper was added.
+It allows integrators to check for feature flags from within Fluid templates.

 The :ref:`t3viewhelper:typo3-fluid-feature` can be used to check for a feature in a Fluid